See a list of chapters.

 like me, no doubt, they are bound for the royal presence.

-We land on the sand of the opposite bank, which to-day is almost
+We land on the sand of the opposite bank, which today is almost

 deserted.
-Formerly there stretched here a regular suburb of Thebes --
+Formerly there stretched here a regular suburb of Thebes -

 And it was to the

-neighbouring mountains that the products of so many careful wrappings
+neighboring mountains that the products of so many careful wrappings

 a tender flower, is literally stuffed with dead bodies.

 We have to cross a wide plain before reaching the mountains, and on

 our way grain fields stretch out on both sides.
 Behind us extends the old Nile.
 On the opposite bank we see Luxor, whose gigantic Pharaonic

 colonnades are lengthened below by their own reflection in